Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 The Shopify app store

-In addition to Shopify’s core functionality, there is also an app store that store owners can visit to obtain applications — both free and paid-for — that add new features.
+In addition to Shopify’s core functionality, there is also an app store that store owners can visit to obtain applications — both free and paid-for — that let you add additional features to a Shopify website.

-This contains a huge number of apps (13,000+) — making Shopify’s app store bigger than those of all the other ecommerce platforms we’ve reviewed.
-These apps either add specific functionality to your store or let it work with key business software.
+This contains a huge number of apps (over 13,000), making Shopify’s app store bigger than those of all the other ecommerce platforms I’ve reviewed.
+These apps either add specific functionality to your store, or let it work with key pieces of business software.

-This wide range of apps is one of the strongest arguments for using Shopify over its rivals — but interestingly, it’s also an argument against doing so.
+Now, this huge range of apps is one of the strongest arguments for using Shopify over its rivals — but I think that it’s also an argument against doing so.

 On the plus side, it means that you have a fantastic range of options for adding functionality to your store and integrating it with other tools.